jacek13/findPrimes/README.md

 # **Project description**

 The topic of my project was searching for prime numbers in a given range.
-The main goal of the project was to implement vector instructions related to the **SIMD** (Single Instruction, Multiple Data) architecture.
+The main goal of the project was to implement `parallel computing` and  `vector instructions related to the SIMD` (Single Instruction, Multiple Data) architecture.
 It should have been done using x64 assembler.

 ---